Cam-4587/Zen-life-yoga-1/README.md

 ## Deployment
 The site was deployed to Github pages.
 The steps to deploy the website are as follows:

-1.In the Github repository I went to settings.

-2.Then in the left hand menu I went the 'code and automation' and clicked on 'pages'

-3.Afterwards on I went to Source and clicked on 'Deploy from branch' and then in the branch section I selected 'main' and then in select folder next to it I selected (/root) and saved it.
+1.In the Github repository I went to settings and then selected 'pages' found in the 'code and automation'section.

+2. In the pages section under 'Source' I selected 'Deploy from branch'.

+3. In the 'branch' section  I selected 'main' and '/root' in the two drop down menus and selected save.

-4. In the 'Code' section on the same navigation bar where settings is found I selected Deployments on the right side in the 'about' side bar where I selected Deployments.
+4 .
+In the pages menu at the top in the '<> code' tab I selected deployments on the right hand side of the page where I opened the url to deploy the website.

-5. The url in the deployments menu is selected to open the webpage to deploy it.

-Link can be found here - [text](https://cam-4587.github.io/Zen-life-yoga-1/)
+Link can be found here - [Zen life Yoga](https://cam-4587.github.io/Zen-life-yoga-1/)

 # Credits